SModelS/smodels-utils/pyhfintegration/README.md

 - [ ] add another column with best excepted upper limit (problem with nan upper limits)
 - [x] try using expected backgrounds of [aux. table 02](https://atlas.web.cern.ch/Atlas/GROUPS/PHYSICS/PAPERS/SUSY-2018-04/tabaux_02.png) : see [ULtab-aux.md](https://github.com/SModelS/smodels-utils/blob/develop/pyhfintegration/ULtab-aux.md)

-## Running validation
+# Running validation

-A first attempt of validation has been performed with pyhf combination.
-SModelS interface to pyhf is technically working but pyhf combination is over excluding as can be seen in the [validation folder](https://github.com/SModelS/smodels-database/blob/pyhf/13TeV/ATLAS/ATLAS-SUSY-2018-04-eff/validation/).
+Validation plots can be found in [validation folder](https://github.com/SModelS/smodels-database/blob/pyhf/13TeV/ATLAS/ATLAS-SUSY-2018-04-eff/validation/) SModelS interface to pyhf is slightly over excluding for ATLAS-SUSY-2018-04.
+Plots for ATLAS-SUSY-2018-31 are not complete yet but there is a slight under exclusion.

 # To do list